cocode/TrekBASIC/README.txt

 for the mapping.
 could also move the lexing to parsed_ststements, and then basicopenarots wouldn;t ned the lexer

-Functions should get an artg with type "array", not "num" Operator eval functions need to return the correct type, not just always "num".
-Start by returning the type passed in
+Functions should get an arg with type "array", not "num". which means comma should return "array" Operator eval functions need to return the correct type, not just always "num".
+Start by returning the type passed in Maybe write trace to a file.
+With the variables on that line.
+Or build a debugger.
+    X=3, Y=4
+    100 IFX+Y>3THENPRINT"FOO"